The Ramban (Nachmanides, 1194-1270) understood this verse as the Biblical source for the mitzvah to settle and build up the Land of Israel:

 “What is the meaning of these bundles of dirt?”
 I asked.

-“These are the stones, rocks, and dirt which your hands labored to remove from the ground of the Holy Land.
-They have come to speak in your defense, for your part in the mitzvah of yishuv ha’aretz, settling the Land of Israel.”
+“These are the stones, the rocks, and the dirt which your hands labored to remove from the ground of the Holy Land,” the angel explained.
+“They have come to speak in your defense, testifying to your role in the mitzvah of yishuv ha’aretz, settling the Land of Israel.”

 “You see, my son,” Rav Kook told the man gently.
-“You have received your answer from heaven.”
+“You have received your answer from Heaven.”

 (Stories from the Land of Israel.
 Adapted from Malachim Kivnei Adam, pp. 321-322)